DeepMicroscopy/FELIX/README.md

 ## Contents

 - **image_files:** The `image_files/` directory contains datasets used in the experiments.
 Each image file has a 3-digit name for unique identification of the image.
-For convenience, the image files are stored in subfolders: `image_files/Validation`, and `image_files/Experimental`.
-The final image dataset of our proxy task refers to all 30 images in the validation dataset and all 30 images in the experimental dataset.
-The 30 images excluded from the study were removed.
+For convenience, the image files are stored in subfolders: `image_files/Recommender_test_set`, and `image_files/Experimental_study_set`.
+The final image dataset of our proxy task refers to all 30 images in the recommender test dataset and all 30 images in the experimental study dataset.
+The 30 images excluded from the study are provided as well in the folder `image_files/Excluded`.

 - **imagenet_info:** The `imagenet_info/` directory contains some files that were used to train a classifier on the subset of cat images from the ImageNet training set.